-CCTV systems have become an integral part of modern security measures, with over 6 million in the UK alone, offering peace of mind to homeowners, businesses, and property managers.
+CCTV systems have become an integral part of modern security measures, with recent 2026 estimates suggesting there are approximately 6 million cameras in the UK, offering peace of mind to homeowners, businesses, and property managers.
 However, if you’ve noticed a CCTV camera pointing directly at your property, you may have concerns about privacy and whether this is legally allowed in the UK.
 The question many homeowners have is: can my neighbour have CCTV pointing at my house?

 This issue raises important questions about privacy, personal rights, and the legal boundaries of surveillance.
 In this blog, we will explore the regulations surrounding CCTV use in residential settings, what your rights are as a homeowner, and how to handle situations where your neighbour’s CCTV may infringe on your privacy.
 We’ll also look at the types of CCTV services BusinessWatch offers for commercial and residential properties managed by property companies, ensuring proper surveillance while respecting privacy.